banzaicloud/thanos-operator/README.md

  You can find the complete documentation of thanos operator [here](./docs/README.md) :blue_book: <br>

 ## Commercial support
-If you are using the thanos operator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of the thanos operator.
+If you are using the Thanos operator in a production environment and [require commercial support, contact Banzai Cloud](https://banzaicloud.com/contact/), the company backing the development of the Thanos operator.
+If you are looking for the ultimate observability tool for multi-cluster Kubernetes infrastructures to automate the collection, correlation, and storage of logs and metrics, check out [One Eye](https://banzaicloud.com/products/one-eye/).

 ## Contributing